How we can help you

 There are virtual assistants for just about any task.
 VAs can do data entry, calendar management, bookkeeping, social media management, correspondence, research… the list goes on.
 The point is: you need to know what you want your virtual assistant to do from the start.
 Otherwise, it will be impossible to find the right person.

-VAs tend to market themselves as general virtual assistants and specialized virtual assistants.
-If you just need help staying organized, a general virtual assistant will be able to best meet your needs.
+VAs tend to market themselves as either general virtual assistants or specialized virtual assistants.
+If you just need help staying organized, a general virtual assistant will be able to meet your needs.
 However, if you need support in a particular area, you’ll want to hire a specialized VA.

 Unsure about what you need?
 Spend a week (or perhaps a month, if your activities are quite diverse) making a note of everything you do.
 Decide what doesn’t require your expertise and that you could outsource to a virtual assistant.